Ni Hao Children's Community

 Ni Hao Children’s Community is an independent language school and education programme providing Non-Mandarin Chinese speaking families the chance for their children to learn Mandarin Chinese through social interaction and experiences.

 Why?
-Because Mandarin Chinese is often taught in a strict, academic way – and as parents, we know this won’t necessarily support or encourage our children to learn the language, whilst growing up in a Non-Mandarin speaking family in a predominantly English-speaking country.
+Mandarin Chinese is often taught in a strict, academic way – and as parents, we know this won’t necessarily support or encourage our children to learn the language, whilst growing up in a Non-Mandarin speaking family in a predominantly English-speaking country.

-We also acknowledge and appreciate the huge diversity of the Chinese language, culture and people around the world.
+We acknowledge and appreciate the huge diversity of the Chinese language, culture and people around the world.
 Our school supports a wider Global view, not a mainland-China only focus.

 Our school welcomes families from any Non-Mandarin Chinese speaking background and have various native languages in our community, including English, Te Reo Māori, French, Spanish, Korean, Turkish, Russian, Romanian, Cantonese and Tagalog.